Skip to content

 loop_var: item

-02. Conditions in Ansible
+02. Ansible Conditionals

-02.01.
-Using when
+Using the when clause

 ---